bio-guoda/preston-issues/README.md

 Aside from version control through git repositories, GitHub offers issue tracking.

-This repositories keeps track of issues for Preston, a biodiversity dataset tracker.
+This repository keeps track of issues for Preston, a biodiversity dataset tracker.
 The aim of this repository is to keep track of Preson related communication by making them available through ... a git repository.

 ## Methods